kubernetes/contributor-site/content/en/blog/2023/sig-architecture-prod-readiness-spotlight.md

 coverage, and building new kinds of tests (upgrade, downgrade, chaos, etc.) will help us a lot.
 Note that the PRR subproject is focused on keeping the bar at the design level, but we should also care equally about the implementation.
-For that, we’re relying on individual SIGs and code approvers, so having people there that are aware of productionisation aspects, and that deeply care about it, will help the project a lot.
+For that, we’re relying on individual SIGs and code approvers, so having people there who are aware of productionisation aspects, and who deeply care about it, will help the project a lot.

 **FSM**: Thank you!
 Any final comments you would like to share with our readers?